An alternative foundation of quantum theory: Convivial Solipsism

 Zwirn distinguishes between the states of the brain and the `states' of the consciousness of the corresponding observer, which can be denoted by $\tilde{B1}$ or $\tilde{B2}$.
 From this, the measurement problem and other problems related to the interpretation of quantum mechanics are discussed.
 The basic principles behind this discussion are the hanging-up mechanism and the relativity of states assumption; see [30].

 All this presupposes a foundation of quantum mechanics based upon ket vectors as representing physical states.
 Below, I will try to avoid this formal apparatus as a starting point and start with completely different notions.
-But I will keep Zwirn's basic thesis.
+But I will keep Zwirn's basic thesis, with the possible addition that I will allow the notion of an observer to be replaced by a group of communicating observers, where these observers are assumed to be able to communicate about everything related to the relevant theoretical variables.